Signatures of dark subhalos in dwarf spheroidal galaxies: I. Fluctuations in surface density: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for providing insightful comments that improved the clarity of the manuscript.
 Eduardo Vitral acknowledges funding from the Royal Society, under the Newton International Fellowship programme (NIF\textbackslash R1\textbackslash 241973).
 MGW acknowledges support from the National Science Foundation (NSF) grant AST-2206046.
 Support for program JWST-AR-02352.001-A was provided by NASA through a grant from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127.
 This material is based upon work supported by the National Aeronautics and Space Administration under Grant/Agreement No. 80NSSC24K0084 as part of the Roman Large Wide Field Science program funded through ROSES call NNH22ZDA001N-ROMAN.

-We have benefited from insightful discussions on Fourier analyses with Shweta Dalal, on the stability of stellar systems with Anna Lisa Varri, and on the general scientific aspects of this manuscript with Raphaël Errani.
+We have benefited from insightful discussions on Fourier analyses with Shweta Dalal, on the stability of stellar systems with Anna Lisa Varri, on heating mechanisms with Paola Di Matteo, and on the general scientific aspects of this manuscript with Raphaël Errani.

 This work has made use of data from the European Space Agency (ESA) mission \gaia\ (\url{https://www.cosmos.esa.int/gaia}), processed by the \gaia\ Data Processing and Analysis Consortium (DPAC, \url{https://www.cosmos.esa.int/web/gaia/dpac/consortium}).
 Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the \gaia\ Multilateral Agreement.